Skip to Content

 This sous vide pork tenderloin is the best way to cook this cut of meat.
 It results in juicy, moist and tender pork tenderloin every single time!
 We pair it with a simple cider garlic sauce that is easy to make and will add extra savory flavor to your meal.

 Sous vide cooking is the best way to get perfectly cooked foods!
-Sous Vide cooking offers the utmost precision in controlling just how cooked you’d like your food to be.
+It is a style of cooking that offers the utmost precision in controlling just how cooked you’d like your food to be.
 This low and slow-technique is ideal for ensuring that every bite of food reaches its peak flavor!

-Unlike traditional methods of cooking at a higher temperature, you can set your sous vide to the exact temperature you need and trust the precision cooker will give you amazing results.
+Unlike traditional methods of cooking at a higher temperature, this method lets you cook to the exact temperature you need and trust the precision cooker will give you amazing results.

-We love our sous vide machine and already have a long list of sous vide recipes that you might enjoy just as much as this one.
+We love our sous vide machine and already have a long list of recipes that you might enjoy just as much as this one.

 Sous vide ribeye, sous vide wild turkey breast, herbed rack of lamb, sous vide tomahawk, and sous vide duck legs are all so delicious.